infinum/frontend-handbook/React/React hooks.md

 When you are working with refs you have control over the `update` phase but you don't have a way to trigger it imperatively.
 But, if you still need to trigger an update imperatively, you can use a custom `useUpdate` hook.

-_Note: This example demonstrates how `react-hook-form` works internally_
+_Note: This example demonstrates how `react-hook-form` works internally._

 ```jsx
 const updateReducer = (num: number): number => (num + 1) % 1_000_000;